Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - Top Secret

 Data lifecycle should be specified in the organization policies : how long data is kept, how it is protected, how it is destroyed...
-Some regulations require the storage of some types of data for a given period of time .
+Some regulations require the storage of some types of data for a given period of time.

 **PII** (Personally Identifiable Information) are data that can identify specific people.
 They can be employee or customer data (full name, driver license number, social security numbers, DoB, email...).